floneum/floneum-site/blog/en/structured_generation_visualized.md

 }
 ```

-Ok, so just asking nicely isn't enough...
+`","kg",`?
+That doesn't look right...
+Ok, so just asking nicely isn't enough.
 The LLM knows something about the structure of JSON, but it isn't consistent enough to generate valid JSON every time.

-We need some way of controlling what the LLM generates to guide it twards our format.
-First, what exactly does the LLM generate?
+We need some way of controlling what the LLM generates to guide it towards our format.

 ## Token Generation

-LLM sees text in chunks of tokens.
+Before we start controlling the output of a language model, lets look at how exactly text generation works.
+LLM sees text in chunks called tokens.
 On average, each token is about 2/3 of a word, but depending on the word, it could be the entire word or a single character.

 Let's take a look at what tokens look like from the perspective of the LLM.
 You can see what previous tokens the LLM has seen at the bottom of the visualization and a few of the next possible tokens on the right: